 One good activity to reinforce these vocabulary words is to make a quilt.
 Print out a grid of one inch squares.
 Have the shapes cut out of various colors of construction paper to fill in the squares.
 Some squares will have two triangles or two rectangles.

 For learning the three dimensional words, you have to use models of each form.
 For practice on recognizing these words, the following games will be fun and educational.

-Now that you have some lesson plans math vocabulary words 1st grade, here are some games and activities for the classroom.
+Here are some games and activities using math words for the classroom.
 All of these games would be good for any vocabulary or sight words.

 For this game you will need index cards and markers.
 Pick the vocabulary words that you want to reinforce, and write them on the cards with the definition on the back.
 If you are doing a geometry word like “triangle”, you may just want the student to tell you how many sides it has.
 On three blank cards, write ZAP with lightning bolts or something explosive in nature.
 You might even put a wizard’s hat and wand.
 Shuffle the cards and when a student gets the word right, whether reading it or defining it, the student keeps the card.
 When the ZAP card shows up, the student loses all his cards and his turn.
 The student with the most cards at the end of the game wins.

 This is like hangman but in reverse.
 Draw two snowmen, or a snowman and snowwoman, on the board with equal number of parts.
 Have two teams that take turns either reading or defining the terms.
 If the first team gets it right, they get to erase one part of the snowman.
 You probably don’t want more than 15 parts as the game may get too long.

 A word search puzzle can be a great way to help the students learn to spell vocabulary words in any subject.
 You can go to several sites online to make your own puzzle using the words of your choosing.